PetPalHQ

 The dossier surfaced this version distinction as the single most common Furbo confusion point.
 The two listings look nearly identical in marketing imagery, and shoppers regularly buy the wrong SKU.
 If you want a one-time purchase with no monthly commitment and you are comfortable losing some of the smart-alerting layer, the standard listing is the right one.

-Where this fits the editorial brief: AVSAB's position on absence behavior states that a home monitoring camera with a wide-angle lens, night vision, and the ability to stream or save long stretches of video is ideal for documenting what a dog does while alone — useful both for owners and for veterinary behaviorists evaluating possible separation distress.
+Where this fits the editorial brief: AVSAB says a camera with a wide-angle lens, night vision, and the ability to stream long video windows is ideal for documenting what a dog does while alone.
+Veterinary behaviorists use that documentation when evaluating separation distress.
 The Furbo 360 hits those baseline requirements.
-What it does not do, and what AVSAB and ASPCA both make clear no camera does, is treat the underlying behavior.
-If your dog is barking or panicking when you leave, the camera is the diagnostic tool; counterconditioning under veterinary or behaviorist guidance is the treatment.
+AVSAB and ASPCA both make clear: no camera treats the underlying behavior.
+If your dog is barking or panicking when you leave, the camera is the diagnostic tool.
+The treatment is counterconditioning under veterinary or behaviorist guidance.

 What the spec sheet does not tell you: Reddit's r/Dogowners threads repeatedly surface alert sensitivity as the operational friction point with the Furbo line.
 Furbo's help center documents that barking and meowing alerts are adjustable but susceptible to false detection from external noise.
 Plan to spend the first week tuning sensitivity to your home's acoustics rather than expecting the defaults to work cleanly.